Tanzi railway station

-Tanzi (潭子車站 (Tánzi Chēzhàn)) is a railway station on the Taiwan Railways Administration West Coast line (Mountain line) located in Tanzi District, Taichung City, Taiwan.
-The station was once the eastern terminal for the now defunct TRA Shengang line.
-The current station is located on ground level.
-As part of the elevatization process of the West Coast line, a new elevated Tanzi Station is currently under construction and will open on 29 March 2016.
+Tanzi (潭子車站 (Tánzi Chēzhàn)) is a railway station on the Taiwan Railway West Coast line (Mountain line) located in Tanzi District, Taichung City, Taiwan.
+This was once the eastern terminal for the now defunct TRA Shengang line.
+The current station is located at ground level.
+As part of the elevating process of the West Coast line, a new elevated Tanzi station is being constructed and was scheduled open on 29 March 2016.